Missouri Medical Marijuana Card

 Will Missouri accept medical cards from other states?

-NO!
-At this time, in order to access medical cannabis in Missouri, you must be a patient in the Missouri medical cannabis program.
+No. At this time, in order to access medical cannabis in Missouri, you must be a patient in the Missouri medical marijuana program.

 Will minors be allowed to become legal cannabis patients in Missouri?

 No. You must be 18 years or older and a legal resident of Missouri.